-- The budget for each show will be $6-7 million.
+- The budget for each episode will be $6-7 million.

 There are still a lot of questions regarding exactly what format the TV show will take, but we know a few things courtesy of Bryan Fuller.

-What we do know is that the new series will be live-action, feature a new cast, and be available exclusively online via CBS’ All-Access platform.
+The series will be live-action, feature a new cast, and be available in the U.S. exclusively online via CBS’ All-Access platform.
 The CBS service is currently available for $5.99 per month, and the new Star Trek was meant to be the platform’s first original program (before it was delayed).

 Given that the show is meant for a streaming platform, its length isn’t as firm as it would be on broadcast TV.
 There are still limits, but Discovery will be around an hour long (anywhere between the traditional 42 minutes and just over 60 minutes).
-It may vary by episode, but it may also conform to the traditional broadcast standards in order to air it on traditional TV at some point.
+It may vary by episode, but it odds are it will conform to the traditional broadcast standards in order to air it on traditional TV at some point.

-The first episode will debut on CBS on TV as a “special preview broadcast,” and that pilot and all subsequent episodes will appear online.
+The first episode will debut on CBS on broadcast TV as a “special preview broadcast,” then that pilot and all subsequent episodes will appear online.

 “This is an ambitious project; we will be flexible on a launch date if it’s best for the show,” reps for CBS All Access said.
 “We’ve said from the beginning it’s more important to do this right than to do it fast.”